SOW: Social Work Courses

 Designed to help students develop a general overview of case management and how it is defined and practiced in a variety of settings, such as juvenile justice programs, mental health programs, and nonprofit community agencies.

-SOW 3322 Work With Groups
+SOW 3322 Principles of Social Work Practice with Groups

 College of Health, Department of Social Work